poshjosh/chinomsoikwuagwu.com/2020/04/03/Answers_AWS-Certified-Cloud-Architect-Associate0.md

   - Username/password
   - `Network access control list`

-19. Which S3 encryption method could be used for data assuming you do not want to manage the encryption keys yourself?
+19. __Which S3 encryption method could be used for data assuming you do not want to manage the encryption keys yourself?__

+  __Choose One__

   - `SSE-S3`
   _Doesn't require keys .. all managed by S3._